-- Sales from tiles produces by Dynasty Ceramic PLC - Sales from Ceramic Tiles and grout purchases from Tile Top Industry PLC (TTOP) and Sales from Ceramic Tiles and Porcelain Tiles from The Royal Ceramic Industry PLC and markup margin. - Sales from purchases Grout ,Tile Adhesive and other related products from local factory. - Other income such as Gain from exchange rate, Interest income, Gain from sale of fixed assets, Rental Income etc.
+- Sales from tiles produces by Dynasty Ceramic PLC - Sales from Ceramic Tiles and grout purchases from Tile Top Industry PLC (TTOP) and Sales from Ceramic Tiles and Porcelain Tiles from The Royal Ceramic Industry PLC and markup margin. - Sales from purchases Grout ,Tile Adhesive and other related products from local factory. - Other income such as Gain from exchange rate, Interest income, Rental Income etc.